-Given a set of documents D already rated by the user

-- either explicitly via user interface - or implicitly by monitoring user behavior - 1.
-Find the k nearest neighbors of a not-yet-seen item i in D - measure similarity of item i with neighbors using cosine similarity weight Alice ratings by the similarity of the neighbors to item i
+- Given a set of documents D already rated by the user - either explicitly via user interface - or implicitly by monitoring user behavior - 1.
+Find the k nearest neighbors of a not-yet-seen item i in D - \blacksquare measure similarity of item i with neighbors using cosine similarity - 2.
+Use ratings from Alice for neighbors k to predict a rating for item i - weight Alice ratings by the similarity of the neighbors to item i